tomatitito/code-walkthrough-mcp/spec.md

 ## Purpose

-This tool generates video walkthroughs of git commits to help developers understand code changes through visual and audio narration.
-It transforms technical git diffs into accessible, narrated video content that explains what was changed, why, and how.
+This tool generates video walkthroughs of git commits, unstaged or staged changes or even whole codebases to help developers understand the code in question and the changes to it through visual and audio narration.
+It transforms technical source code, git commits and commit messages and possibly git diffs into accessible, narrated video content that explains the intent of the code and in case of git commits, staged or unstaged changes, what was changed, why, and how.

 ## Core Intent

-The primary goal is to make code review and commit understanding more accessible by:
+The primary goal is to make code review more accessible by:
-- Providing visual representations of code changes
+- Providing visual representations of code and code changes
 - Generating natural-sounding audio narration that explains changes
 - Offering different presentation styles for different audiences (beginners, technical reviewers, quick overviews)

+## General Approach

+This tool, which is supposed to be used as an mcp server, takes an unusual approach in that it inverts the flow of communication compared to a regular client-agent interaction with tool calls, where the user would prompt the model, the model would then call a tool and report the result of this tool call back to the user.
+Instead, this tool, when called by an agent, will respond with a prompt for the agent.
+When the agent comes back with a response, the tool will consume this response and use it in the process of generating the video walkthrough.

+The reason for this approach is that analysis of code and generation of summaries that result from these analyses require an agent that has the capability of reading whatever code is of interest to the user at the time the agent is called.
+However, generating frames that can be combined into a video once the content of these frames is known or generating speech from text are tasks that can very well be handled by a separate tool or service.

+This means that for every single task that is neccessary in the process of generating a video walkthrough of code with an accompanying audio track that explains the intent of the code, how it is structured, and so on, this tool needs to provide two tool calls: one that returns a prompt to the agent to actually gather the content, and one that takes the response and uses it to generate the video walkthrough.
+Should the agent need more information to finish the generation of the video, the tool must provide this so that the agent loop can continue until the work is done.

 ## User Experience